codingfatale/alecView/README.md

 AlecView is an application for employees who work in human resources and designed to simulate a mock interview.

+## Purpose

+AlecView is designed to train new employees in human resources department.
+This application will help new HR employees with the common interview questions and sample answers.
+The employee can give appropriate questions to the applicant.

 ## Getting Started
 For developement install chatterbot and make sure the correct python is present, update if needed.
 To install the yml files, find the chatter-bot corpus location and add the jobs folder inside the data folder.